MohitPammu/Projects/README.md

 ## About This Portfolio

-Comprehensive data science portfolio demonstrating the practical application of machine learning and analytics to solve real business challenges.
+**Portfolio Hub**: Comprehensive data science portfolio showcasing machine learning, analytics, and business intelligence projects.
+This repository serves as the central hub directing to flagship repositories and hosting substantial projects across the data science spectrum.

 With a background in business consulting and operations management, I bring a unique perspective that bridges technical implementation with strategic business impact.
+From production-ready deep learning models to large-scale analytics and business intelligence dashboards, this portfolio demonstrates systematic progression from foundational projects to enterprise-ready solutions.

 **🌐 Live Portfolio**: [mohitpammu.github.io/Projects](https://mohitpammu.github.io/Projects/)